JamesWoolfenden/terraform-for-data/docs/lesson4.md

 Apply complete!
 Resources: 2 added, 0 changed, 0 destroyed.
 ```

-You can check the changes in the Snowflake UI, or via SnowSQL with:
+Terraform is stating that the Schemas have been created, you can verify the changes in the Snowflake UI, or via SnowSQL with:

 ```sql
 describe database DEMO_DB;